-Social media platforms such as Facebook, Instagram, Twitter and LinkedIn all have mobile apps that a user can download from their phone's app store.
-These apps make it possible for smartphone users to post personal updates and photos while on the go.
+- Social media.
+Many consumers use smartphones to engage with friends, family and brands on social media.
+Social media platforms, such as Facebook, Instagram, Twitter and LinkedIn, have mobile apps that users download from a phone's app store.
+Smartphone apps make it possible for users to post personal updates and photos while on the go.

 Smartphone use in the enterprise

-- Internet connectivity.
+- Internet access.

-- A mobile browser.
+- A web browser.

 - The ability to sync more than one email account to a device.